 Anteater Facts – Diet

 15 – To catch their prey, anteaters flick their very sticky, saliva-covered tongues into ants’ nests and termite mounds, then retract it with insects and eggs stuck on.
-The prey are scraped off in the mouth by the jaw and simply swallowed, where their very muscular stomachs grind them up and digest them.
+The prey is scraped off in the mouth by the jaw and simply swallowed, where their very muscular stomachs grind them up and digest them.

 16 – Despite their name, anteaters don’t only eat ants (and other small insects), they will also eat fruit if they find it on the ground; and all except the Giant Anteater will climb to find it as well; the Giants can’t follow that example so they only eat what they find already fallen.